waggle-sensor/sage-website/labs/volcano-fire-anomaly.md

 #### Background and Methodology

 The base model used for object detection is [YOLOv7](https://arxiv.org/abs/2207.02696) and was finetuned on the [DFire Dataset](https://github.com/gaia-solutions-on-demand/DFireDataset).
-YOLOv7 was selected because similar models have been demonstrated to run successfully on the Sage Node's hardware and software stack.
+YOLOv7 was selected because similar models have been demonstrated to run successfully on the Sage Node's hardware and software stack; therefore saving us time on testing if newer models would work.
+Read more in the [Technical Report](img/volcano/assets/GiorgioProject.pdf).

 #### Dataset